 Resume Tip #4: Experience

 Experience will be the most critical element of your resume.
 The experience component of your resume shows employers why you are uniquely qualified for the job.
 You will want to include any jobs, internships, temporary jobs, and summer jobs that you have held in the last few years.
+You will want to share some of the responsibilities and duties you held in those positions as well as accurate dates you spent in those.
 If you have several years of experience or have held positions that don’t particularly pertain to the position you are applying to, then those are not necessary to include.
-You will want to share some of the responsibilities and duties you held in those positions as well as accurate dates you spent in those.
+Don’t list experience just for the sake of listing it.
+All experiences should be listed in reverse chronological order.

 Resume Tip #5: Skills